 Of the 55 countries surveyed, we found that 65% (36 countries) have established organizations for the collective management of rights, while 34% (19 countries) have no CMO.
 Of the 36 countries with CMOs, 28 have organizations that perform the functions of an RRO (either as a general purpose CMO or a specific RRO).
-In other words, just over half of African countries (Algeria, Benin Republic, Botswana, Burkina Faso, Republic of Congo, Ethiopia, Gambia, Guinea, Ivory Coast, Lesotho, Liberia, Madagascar, Mauritius, Morocco, Malawi, Mali, Senegal, Tanzania, Togo, Tunisia, Zimbabwe, Zambia, Uganda, Cameroon, Ghana, Kenya, Nigeria, and South Africa) have collective management organizations dealing with works produced within the print and publishing industries.
+In other words, just over half of African countries (Algeria, Benin Republic, Botswana, Burkina Faso, Republic of Congo, Côte d'Ivoire, Ethiopia, Gambia, Guinea, Lesotho, Liberia, Madagascar, Mauritius, Morocco, Malawi, Mali, Senegal, Tanzania, Togo, Tunisia, Zimbabwe, Zambia, Uganda, Cameroon, Ghana, Kenya, Nigeria, and South Africa) have collective management organizations dealing with works produced within the print and publishing industries.

 However, digging a little deeper, it is apparent that RROs in many of the 28 countries are inactive.
 Some RROs fall short in key good practice indicators, such as the holding of annual general meetings (AGMs) to give members the opportunity to understand the health of the organization, while RROs in other countries (such as Liberia, Gambia, Zimbabwe, Uganda, Madagascar) showed no evidence of royalty distribution, a core benefit for members.
-Save for a few countries, notably Botswana, Cameroon, Ivory Coast, Malawi, Senegal, and South Africa, the report reveals that RROs across Africa remain weak in all key areas of the WIPO Toolkit best practices.
+Save for a few countries, notably Botswana, Cameroon, Côte d'Ivoire, Malawi, Senegal, and South Africa, the report reveals that RROs across Africa remain weak in all key areas of the WIPO Toolkit best practices.